projects and pain

 We were anchored in Port Maurelle, in Tonga, and needed to get back to Neiafu for supplies.
-On our way there, we opened our headsail, like usual, but when came time to furl it, I couldn't do it with ease.
+On our way there, we opened our headsail, like usual, but when came time to furl it, we couldn't do it with ease.
 It was very, very difficult to do.
 Devine went to the bow to take a look, to see if there wasn't anything jammed in the furler (happens sometimes).
+A piece was missing.

 We have an old harken furler, the piece we lost was one of two pieces keeping the slides for the jib centred in the drum — we lost an upper part of the drum.
 The backing piece was still there at least, we didn't have too many options, and put a hose clamp, and shoved bits between it and the slides to keep it centred, before covering it all with duct tape.
 A temporary fix, that brought us safely into New Zealand.

 I didn't know if it was going to be possible to find that exact piece we'd lost, we didn't look, and anyways, we didn't want to spend an outrageous amount of money on a harken service kit.
 What we did do, was draw up a new piece for it on paper, took measurements, and had a piece made by a machinist in town.
 It was inexpensive, quick, and it fits perfectly.

 Take away: Look at every part that is screwed in on your boat, as often as you can, so you don't lose them like we did.
 We check items on the mast often, but didn't think of looking at the furler.
 Service kits are expensive, try and DIY it if you can, but don't cheap out on materials.

 See our detailed post we wrote on replacing our standing rigging, on getting a new mainsail, and on ais installation.

 Wow.
 This doesn't include materials, like epoxy, paintbrushes, sealants, nails, screws, etc that we had to get to complete these projects.